nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 	1c1.
 Lifekeeper gives an error message and returns an empty Command Box Use case resumes at step 1

 3a.
-User types ‘No’ into the CLI
+User types 'No' into the CLI
 	3a1.
 Lifekeeper returns to the indexed list of tasks that was searched by the user.
 > Use case ends